fernandreu/office-ribbonx-editor/README.md

 but will generate a new one instead.
 As a consequence, any external changes you might have done in the meantime (i.e. Step 3) will no longer get lost.
 If you did not make any external changes, the `Reload on Save` button won’t have any noticeable impact for you.

+## Do you want to see the tool in your language?

+Any help improving existing translations or adding new ones is welcome.
+I will add your names to a list of acknowledgments, either in this readme or in the About section of the tool itself.

+### Improving an existing translation

+If you get stuck in any step, feel free to [create an issue](https://github.com/fernandreu/office-ribbonx-editor/issues/new) and I will assist you.

+1. Find the file you want to edit on this GitHub project
+  a.
+All translations are `Strings.xyz.resx` files stored in [src/OfficeRibbonXEditor/Resources](https://github.com/fernandreu/office-ribbonx-editor/tree/master/src/OfficeRibbonXEditor/Resources)
+  b.
+The `xyz` part is what indicates the language contained in the file
+  c.
+For example, the Spanish translation is stored in the `Strings.es.resx` file [here](https://github.com/fernandreu/office-ribbonx-editor/blob/master/src/OfficeRibbonXEditor/Resources/Strings.es.resx)
+2. Click on the `Edit` button at the top-right corner
+  a.
+This might trigger a fork of this project under your GitHub account (otherwise, it will occur when saving any changes)
+3. Make any necessary changes
+  a.
+The `<data>` tags are essentially the string resources throughout the application
+  b.
+Their `name` attribute is how they are being identified internally.
+This might provide some hits about their intended use
+  c.
+Otherwise, there might also be a child `<comment>` tag providing more details about a particular resource
+  d.
+Only the child `<value>` tags should need modifications
+4. Save the changes at the bottom
+  a.
+This should trigger a commit of the file in your forked repository, and hopefully a pull request to this
+    repository too
+  b.
+If the pull request does not occur automatically, you might see some buttons either in your fork or here
+    to do so

+### Creating a translation for a new language

+These steps are recommended for people that already a bit familiar with the Git / GitHub workflow.
+If this is not your case, please [create an issue](https://github.com/fernandreu/office-ribbonx-editor/issues/new) instead.
+I will then generate a template myself, so you will be able to follow the previous steps instead of these ones.

+1. Create a copy of the `Strings.resx` file [here](https://github.com/fernandreu/office-ribbonx-editor/blob/master/src/OfficeRibbonXEditor/Resources/Strings.resx), which contains the default English language
+  a.
+If you want, you can also create the copy from an existing translation, (e.g. `Strings.es.resx` for Spanish [here](https://github.com/fernandreu/office-ribbonx-editor/blob/master/src/OfficeRibbonXEditor/Resources/Strings.es.resx))
+2. Name the copy `Strings.xyz.resx`, with `xyz` being your language tag
+  a.
+For a list of available language tags, see the table in [this page](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c)
+  b.
+There is no need to specify the country in the language tag as well (i.e. `de`, `pt`, `ru`, etc. is enough)
+3. Put the file in the same [src/OfficeRibbonXEditor/Resources](https://github.com/fernandreu/office-ribbonx-editor/tree/master/src/OfficeRibbonXEditor/Resources) folder where the original file was
+4. Make any necessary changes to this file
+  a.
+The `<data>` tags are essentially the string resources throughout the application
+  b.
+Their `name` attribute is how they are being identified internally.
+This might provide some hits about their intended use
+  c.
+Otherwise, there might also be a child `<comment>` tag providing more details about a particular resource
+  d.
+Only the child `<value>` tags should need modifications
+5. Modify the `LanguageChoice` class [here](https://github.com/fernandreu/office-ribbonx-editor/blob/master/src/OfficeRibbonXEditor/Helpers/LanguageChoice.cs)
+  to add your new language into the `All` collection

+It might be possible to perform all these steps directly in your GitHub fork via several commits.
+Otherwise, you might need to have at least Git installed.
+Visual Studio should not be necessary unless you want to see how your translation looks (you will be able to see it from the build artifacts of your pull request too).